CaffeineViking/osgw/readme.md

 Usage and Documents
 -------------------

-See the `docs` directory for *maybe* the project documentation.
+A short paper has been written on the subject, if you want to compile it yourself, see the `docs` directory.

+Or search for [*Real-Time Ocean Simulation and Rendering Using Gerstner Waves*](https://eriksvjansson.net/share/papers/osgw.pdf) by Erik S. V. Jansson.

 System Requirements
 -------------------

-Should run on anything, even on toaster-like potato-ish hardware.
+Should run on almost anything, even on a toaster-like potato-ish hardware.

+Your toaster must support and have drivers for `OpenGL 4.1` or later though.

 Dependencies
 ------------

-Fortunately, there aren't any dependencies besides `glfw3` now.
+There aren't any dependencies besides: `glfw3` and `png` for now.

 Structure
 ---------